bytebl33d/bytebl33d.github.io/blog/jwt-attacks.md

 ```
 This means we can make our own JWTs with a forged signature created using the public key and the HS256 algorithm to bypass the authentication completely.
 Since the JWT was already signed using the public key, the signature verification by the application is successful leading to a successful key confusion attack.

+!!!info Note
-> **_NOTE:_** In cases where the public key isn't readily available, you may still be able to test for algorithm confusion by deriving the key from a pair of existing JWTs.
+In cases where the public key isn't readily available, you may still be able to test for algorithm confusion by deriving the key from a pair of existing JWTs.
 This process is relatively simple using tools such as [jwt_forgery.py](https://github.com/silentsignal/rsa_sign2n/tree/release/standalone).
+!!!

 ### JWT header parameter injection
 Although only the `alg` parameter is mandatory, in practice the header often contain other parameters: